Marijuana Extracts: Kiff

 To determine the dose size of the kiff butter, divide the total amount of kiff, in grams, by the number of portions produced.
 This will give you an accurate idea of how much you are consuming.

-For example, if 3.5 grams of kiff were used to make kiff butter which was made into brownies that were divided into 20 equal portions (3.5 grams divided by 20 portions), each portion would contain a little less than 1/5 gram or 0.175 grams of kiff.
+If 3.5 grams of kiff were used to make kiff butter which was made into brownies that were divided into 20 equal portions (3.5 grams divided by 20 portions), each portion would contain 0.175 grams, a bit over 1/6 gram, of kiff.

-If 7 grams of kiff were used to make kiff butter which was made into 28 cookies (7 grams divided by 28 portions), each cookie would contain about 1/4 gram or 0.25 grams of kiff.
+If 7 grams of kiff were used to make kiff butter which was made into 28 cookies (7 grams divided by 28 portions), each cookie would contain 0.25 grams, about 1/4 gram, of kiff.

 The amount of butter to start with will depend on the recipe that the kiff butter will be added to.
 In the example above, the kiff butter was made into chocolate chip cookies.

 The chocolate chip cookie recipe required one stick of butter, so one stick of butter was made into kiff butter.
-3.5 grams of kiff produced 22 chocolate chip cookies, each cookie contained a little less than 1/6 gram or 0.16 grams of kiff.
+3.5 grams of kiff produced 22 chocolate chip cookies, each cookie contained 0.16 grams, a little less than 1/6 gram, of kiff.

 If you are making a brownie recipe that needs 2 sticks of butter then you would substitute 2 sticks of butter, and follow the directions described above to make the kiff butter.